eviltik/devsrv/README.md

 ## **Motivation**

-Two day to test all standalone webservers npm module with all simple features i need, or code it.
+Two day to test all standalone webservers npm module with all simple features i need, vs code it.
 I coded it.

 ## **Features**